Kristina01111000/notesforresume/README.md

 	- brianna wright-> for business structure advise

 - flat fee for expertise compared to time
-- be really clear about target marketlower end 1200 bucks lower end, with no time to spare
+- be really clear about target market lower end for her 1200 bucks lower end, with no time to spare
 - always do discovery call about how complicated the site is
 	- how nice
 	- how functional